AMHembrough/Final-Projcet/README.md

 -	Edit the index
 -	Edit the header row
 -	Plot data to understand relationship between variables
--	….and so much more.
+-	….and so much more

 The crude oil price dataset was relatively clean and required little preprocessing.
 However, in addition to using the ARIMA model to project crude oil pricing, we also ran an ARIMA model on additional data such as RIN pricing and sustainability index.
 These data, unlike the crude oil pricing data, were provided weekly or monthly.
-To make these datasets align well in a pandas dataframe, we did an “interpolation” using pandas which allowed us to forward and backward fill the missing data points.
+To make these datasets align well in a single pandas dataframe, we did an “interpolation” using pandas which allowed us to forward and backward fill the missing data points.
 Below is a screenshot of that code.

 ![Extrapolation](https://github.com/AMHembrough/Final-Projcet/blob/main/Resources/Extrapolation.PNG)